-SAT/ACT/GPA: Average SAT for those offered admission for the fall of 2013 was a 1961 (combined CR, Math and Writing), average ACT was a 29 and the average high school GPA was a 4.14.
+SAT/ACT/GPA: Average SAT for those offered admission for the fall of 2014 was a 1299 (combined CR, Math), average ACT was a 29 and the average high school GPA was a 4.14.

 NAPLEX Pass Rate: 99%

 (Pharm.D. students graduating in 2014 from URI, taking the national licensing exam for the first time, source National Associate of Boards of Pharmacy)

 MPJE Pass rate: 96%

 (Pharm.D. students graduating in 2014 from URI, taking the national pharmacy law exam in Rhode Island for the first time, source National Associate of Boards of Pharmacy)

 On-Time Graduation: 100 Students graduated in the Pharm.D.
 Class of 2013; this represents an on-time graduation rate of 93% for the students who started the professional program (P1 year) in 2009.

 Employment: May 2014, 97% of the graduates reported that they have employment plans in pharmacy.